ZJUFanLab/CellTalkDB/README.md

 # About

-CellTalkDB manuscript is under submitting.
-For more information, please visit our website [tcm.zju.edu.cn/celltalkdb](http://tcm.zju.edu.cn/celltalkdb/).
-Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn
+CellTalkDB repository was developed by Xin Shao.
+Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn.
+For more information, please refer to our published paper [10.1093/bib/bbaa269](https://doi.org/10.1093/bib/bbaa269) or visit our website [tcm.zju.edu.cn/celltalkdb](http://tcm.zju.edu.cn/celltalkdb/)